 I flung the Game Changer at some local private waters targeting largemouth bass.
 Not surprisingly, casting this fly is not exactly what I'd call easy.
 It's large and bulky as is when dry, but when wet it holds a lot of water (see specs above) and becomes quite a handful.
 I used a Douglas SKY 9-weight along with a WF9F Coldwater RIO General Purpose Saltwater line when testing the fly.

-The combo handled the fly okay, but something like a short-headed bass line and maybe even a heavier and/or faster rod would probably be the best choice to really help power the fly out there.
-Keep in mind I was also bank fishing with a high bank and a lot of brush/trees in the way behind me, so that really hampered my ability to use optimal technique (like a Belgian Cast) to toss this thing.
+After getting the fly wet, it was a bit too much for me or my combo to handle, so an ugly lob-style cast was about all I could do with it.
+Keep in mind I was shore fishing from a high bank with a lot of brush/trees in the way behind me, so that really hampered my ability to use optimal technique to toss this thing.
+I'm sure that when fishing from a boat, a Belgian Cast would make things WAY easier.
 Although the articulated body can curl around into a U-shape, I didn't experience any fouling issues with the fly.

 In the last paragraph I mentioned how the fly will retain a lot of water.
 Before casting for the first time, I like to pre-soak my fly to help it sink without delay.
 When dry, it has a tendency to float, so a quick dunking beforehand helps.
 Speaking of sink rate, once wet it will sink at a relatively moderate pace and with a nice flat attitude.